daverave1212/cornlang/README.md

-# Corn : A python-like language that compiles to C++
+# Corn: A Python-Like Language That Compiles to C++

 ## How to install Corn:
 0. Clone the repository on your Windows 7/10 machine.